jhoek/UncommonSense.CBreeze/README.md

 (U)IDs are mandatory for items, and should be tested when adding an item to a collection.
 Auto-assigning (U)IDs complexifies the container code too much.
 We could aways introduce a (set of) extension method(s) later that will add container items with auto-assigned (U)IDs.
 ### Type property for derived types
 If type AB and AC derive from type A, type A should have an abstract read-only property of an enum type that has B and C as its values.
 AB and AC should implement the abstract property and return the correct enum value.
+### Why not use hashtable parameters for e.g. multilanguage properties?
+Giving cmdlet `Add-CBreeze{SubObject}` properties of type HashTable for e.g. multilanguage properties would make perfect sense (so: `Add-CBreeze{SubObject} -CaptionML @{'ENU'='Foo';'NLD'='Baz'}`).
+However, adding multilanguage values to existing *{subobjects}* would still require a call to `Set-CBreezeMLValue`.
+For consistency's sake, I have decided to require the use of `Set-BreezeMLValue` in both scenarios.

 ## To dos and Roadmap
 - Pester tests for PowerShell functions